TOAST-DOCS/Storage-Block-Storage/zh/overview.md

 └─vda2 253:2    0  18G  0 part /
 vdb    253:16   0  10G  0 disk
 ```
-The example above that the default disk `vda` and the additional disk `vdb` are attached.
+The example above that the root block storage `vda` and the additional block storage `vdb` are attached.
 If you look at the output of `lsblk`, you can see that partitions have been created in `vda`, but `vdb` is empty.

-> [Note] Disk devices are named alphabetically in the order in which block storage is attached to the instance, such as `vda`, `vdb`, `vdc`, and so on.
+> [Note] Block storage devices are named alphabetically in the order in which block storage is attached to the instance, such as `vda`, `vdb`, `vdc`, and so on.
 In the example above, the `vdb` disk indicates the second attached disk.
 The device names can be found on the console's Storage List page.

-First, create a partition on the empty disk device `vdb`.
-As shown below, use the `fdisk` utility to create a single partition for the entire disk.
-A disk can also be partitioned into multiple partitions as needed.
+First, create a partition on the empty device `vdb`.
+As shown below, use the `fdisk` utility to create a single partition for the entire block storage.
+Block storage can also be partitioned into multiple partitions as needed.
 ```
 # fdisk /dev/vdb
 Command (m for help): n